Building a healthier feed: Private location trace intersection driven feed recommendations: Discussion

 \subsection{Sharing incentives}

 This protocol only works as users make their data available for private set matching, creating a cold start problem.
-Fortunately, as a protocol like this proliferates, users have an incentive to begin sharing their data as soon as their friends do.
-In the case of location data matching, users will only appear substantially within a friend's feed if they are willing to share their data as well.
-This will of course only work in the context where data sharing and requesting is made seamlessly easy through user interface design and user-centric products (a space of current innovation discussed below).
-More broadly, any feed ranking algorithm built atop this paradigm of private data sharing will create incentives for users to make a variety of data available to optimize for exposure on their friends' feeds.
+Fortunately, as a protocol like this proliferates, users have an incentive to begin sharing their data as soon as their friends do to optimize for exposure on their friends' feeds.

 This cold start problem is not insurmountable.
-Recent years have seen the rise in alternative social media platforms which have captured mass adoption through creating features that meaningfully consider the negative effects of previously dominant social media offerings.
-Of particular note is the recent BeReal commercial social media platform which focuses on incentivising users to be authentic in their posts by only allowing them to post once a day.
-This feed (with significantly less content than would be useful for this algorithm) echoes the values presented in this piece, and has proven the case for new alternative social media platforms.
+Recent years have seen the rise in alternative social media platforms which have captured mass adoption through creating features that meaningfully consider the negative effects of previously dominant social media offerings (such as BeReal).